Bryan-Roe-ai/semantic-kernel/README.md

 * **Use Least Privilege Principle:** Grant the minimum necessary permissions to secrets.
 For example, in the `.github/workflows/Auto-merge.yml` workflow, the `GITHUB_TOKEN` secret is used with limited permissions to enable auto-merge for Dependabot PRs.
 * **Avoid Hardcoding Secrets:** Never hardcode secrets directly in your workflow files.
 Always use GitHub Secrets to securely store and reference them.
 * **Monitor for Leaks:** Use tools and services to monitor for potential secret leaks in your repository.
 GitHub provides secret scanning to detect and alert you about exposed secrets.

+### Integrating Additional Services Using GitHub Actions Marketplace

+To integrate additional services into the workflows, you can follow these steps:

+* Identify the service you want to integrate and find the corresponding GitHub Action in the GitHub Actions marketplace.
+* Add the necessary steps to the relevant workflow file in the `.github/workflows` directory.
+For example, if you want to integrate a security scan service, you can add a step to run the security scan action.
+* Configure any required secrets for the service in the repository settings.
+For example, if the service requires an API key, add it as a secret in the repository settings and reference it in the workflow using the `${{ secrets.SECRET_NAME }}` syntax.
+* Ensure that the workflow has the necessary permissions to access the service.
+For example, if the service requires access to the repository contents, add the appropriate permissions in the workflow file.

+For example, to integrate a security scan service like Codacy, you can follow these steps:

+* Add the Codacy security scan action to the relevant workflow file, such as `.github/workflows/codacy.yml`.
+* Configure the required secrets, such as `CODACY_PROJECT_TOKEN`, in the repository settings.
+* Ensure that the workflow has the necessary permissions to upload the SARIF results to GitHub Security tab.